nmeum/scmdoc/README.md

 Tooling for inline source code documentation of Scheme code is rare.
 Existing tools like [chibi-doc][chibi-doc source] actually interpret/load the documented code and thus do not work if, for example, some utilized libraries are not available for `chibi-scheme`.
 To overcome this limitation `scmdoc` takes a different approach were the code is not interpreted and only parsed.
-This allows `scmdoc` to be applicable to R⁷RS code for different implementations/dialect as long as the input is syntactically valid R⁷RS.
+This allows `scmdoc` to be applicable to different R⁷RS implementations (CHICKEN, Guile, Gambit, Racket, …) as long as the input is syntactically valid R⁷RS.
 In its essence, `scmdoc` is a glorified pattern matcher for S-expressions.
 It extracts (custom?)
 S-expressions preceded by a special doc-comment and formats them according to (user-supplied?) rules.